-- 25 percent or more of inspections conducted on projects worked on by a Participating Contractor over a two-calendar-month period results in a Major Fail; - There is a first finding by Con Edison of an Immediate Safety Concern resulting from any inspection of a project; or - A Participating Contractor receives a notice of a first Confirmed Misrepresentation (Misrepresentations are discussed with more particularity below as part of Section 6.5).
+- 25 percent or more of inspections conducted on projects worked on by a Participating Contractor over a two-calendar-month period results in a Major Fail; - There is a first finding by Con Edison of an Immediate Safety Concern resulting from any inspection of a project; or - A Participating Contractor receives a notice of a first Confirmed Misrepresentation (Misrepresentations are discussed with more particularity below as part of Section 6.6).

-Among other things, if and when Con Edison designates a Participating Contractor as being in the Participation Status of Probation, Con Edison will issue a letter that explains the reasons behind the disciplinary action and provide information related to the actions that must be taken in response, including as might relate to (i) requirements to acknowledge the notification letter (normally, an authorized representative of a Participating Contractor must sign and return a copy of the letter within one week of the date of issuance, unless otherwise provided), and (ii) further disciplinary actions that might result after the period of time associated with the Participation Status of Probation is concluded.
-Disciplinary action will take effect whether or not the Participating Contractor acknowledges the notification letter.
+Among other things, if and when Con Edison designates a Participating Contractor as being in the Participation Status of Probation, Con Edison will issue a letter that explains the reasons behind the disciplinary action and provide information related to the actions that must be taken in response, including as might relate to (i) requirements to acknowledge the notification letter (normally, an authorized representative of a Participating Contractor must sign and return a copy of the letter within one week of the date of issuance, unless otherwise provided), and (ii) further disciplinary actions that might result after the period of time associated with the Participating Contractor acknowledges the notification letter.

 There are immediate impacts to the ability of a Participating Contractor in the Participation Status of Probation to engage with the Program.
 For example, Con Edison may require additional training of a Participating Contractor in the Participation Status of Probation, as well as implement increased oversight of relevant projects (a minimum of 30 percent and up to 100 percent of projects may be required to be inspected).
+In addition, Con Edison may adjust the Participating Contractor's monthly Contractor Allocation for incentives.

 In general, in order for a Participating Contractor to be moved from the Participation Status of Probation to a designation of less severity, there must be a measurable positive response by a Participating Contractor to the notification designating the Participation Status of Probation.
 For example, a measurable positive response would be if 75 percent or more of the inspections of the projects of a Participating Contractor in the Participation Status of Probation that were installed during the Probation period results in a Pass or Minor Fail, and if a Participating Contractor demonstrates that its management and installers have met the training requirements prescribed by Con Edison.
+Therefore, the length of the Probationary status may depend on the performance in quality and volume of the Participating Contractor.